Sample Human Resources Letters

 A letter magnifies the recognition that an employee experiences when offered praise or a heartfelt thank you.
 In an employee's eyes, a recognition letter is an appreciated, effective way for a manager or coworker to say thank you.

 Employees save these letters forever and experience a renewed glow with each re-reading.
-Isn't that what you want to create?
+When they pin the letter to their cubicle, they experience the congratulations of their coworkers, too.
+Isn't that—happy employees and coworkers—what you want to create?

 In addition to employee recognition letters that often thank an employee at the same time as they recognize an employee's contribution, you also have the opportunity to write thank you notes.